pylhc/omc3/README.md

 This is the python-tool package of the optics measurements and corrections team (OMC) at CERN.

 Most of the codes are generic and not limited to CERN accelerators.
-You can use it easily for your favourite circular accelerator, for installation, see Hints for Developers.
+You can use it easily for your favourite circular accelerator.
+To see how to adapt this for your accelerator, see our [documentation](https://pylhc.github.io/omc3/), `Model` section.
+To contribute, see the **Hints for Developers** section below.

 ## Documentation